riflechess/urbit/README.md

 `urbit-utils.hs` is one Haskell binary that can be invoked as `getPlanets`, `getPlanetNums`, or `getShipName`

- - getShipName - Get name of "ship" from azimimuth integer.
+ - getShipName - Get name of "ship" from azimuth integer.
    ```shell
    ./getShipName 6                  # galaxy
    ~sut